confluentinc/examples/multiregion/README.md

 An _Observer_ is a broker/replica that also has a copy of data for a given topic-partition, and consumers are allowed to read from them even though it is not the leader (known as "Follower Fetching").
 However, the data is copied asynchronously from the leader such that a producer does not wait on observers to get back an acknowledgement.
-Observers can never participate in the ISR list and cannot become the leader if the current leader fails.
+By default, observers do not participate in the ISR list and cannot automatically become the leader if the current leader fails, but if a user manually changes leader assignment then they can participate in the ISR list.

 ![image](images/Follower_Fetching.png)